alexandrecarbonneau/Deep-equal-risk-pricing-of-financial-derivatives-with-non-translation-invariant-/README.md

 This notebook presents an example of the implementation from my paper Carbonneau, A. and Godin, F. (2021).
-Deep equal risk pricing of financial derivatives with non-translation invariant risk measures
+Deep equal risk pricing of financial derivatives with non-translation invariant risk measures